rmit-wdt-fs-2023/s3717696-s3811920-a2/README.md

 - A page for customers to update their personal details
 - A page for printing a transaction history for the customer's accounts.

+### Pre-Requisites

+- The current **init** migration must be used to update the database.
+- Might need to have a pre added database table: dotnet.SessionCache for persisted sessions.

+## Customer WEB - Tests

+Currently onlt tests services for the project.

 ## Inspiration/Acknowledgment
 This project was inspired by the work of Matthew Bolger and was used as a starting point for the assignment.